Congestion levy

 The congestion levy aims to reduce traffic congestion in central Melbourne by encouraging motorists to use public transport more often.

-Unless an exemption or concession applies, the levy is charged each calendar year on off-street private and public car parking spaces in two specified levy areas.
+Unless an exemption or concession applies, the levy is charged each calendar year on off-street private and public car parking spaces in 2 specified levy areas.

 Where are the levy areas?